Countdown to Human Rights Day

 China had made awareness-raising about the principles of the Convention a priority.
 Outreach work was a key-element of the implementation of the Convention, which had been incorporated into general legal education programmes.
-In the six-year Legal Education Plan for the People, which was launched in 2011 in different areas of the country, the protection of children rights was presented as an important task for local governments.
+In the sixth five-year Legal Education Plan for the People, which was launched in 2011 in different areas of the country, the protection of children rights was presented as an important task for local governments.
 In ethnic areas summer camps and other activities were organized to promote children’s rights, disseminate information about the Convention to children, and solicit views and suggestions from children.
 Further, to make more people aware of the basic principles of the Convention, the Government used various channels of communication such as newspapers, periodicals, the radio, books and the internet.
 Attention was also paid to encouraging people to accept and support the Convention.
-To facilitate the process, the Convention had been translated into eight languages of ethnic minorities, including Tibetan, Mongolian and Korean.
+To facilitate the process, the Convention had been translated into seven languages of ethnic minorities, including Tibetan, Mongolian and Korean.

 Concerning children’s access to the internet, the delegation said that there were no restrictions and the internet could be freely accessed from within China.
 Restrictions applied only in the case of pornographic websites and other illegal online material.